-Everyone wants to be healthier, especially when it comes to heart health – and modern medicine has told us that good health is attainable if we make good lifestyle choices.
-But eating a nutritious diet and maintaining an ideal fitness regime isn’t possible for everyone, all of the time.
+Everyone wants to be healthier, especially when it comes to your heart – and good health is attainable if we make good lifestyle choices.
+But eating a balanced diet and maintaining an ideal fitness routine isn’t possible for everyone, all of the time.

-Introducing Pure Polar, the one supplement you need to promote good heart health and overall vitality.
-Derived from the shells of sustainably sourced coldwater shrimp, Pure Polar contains more heart-healthy Omega-3s, and more of the exceptionally potent antioxidant “Astaxanthin”, than your typical fish oil or krill oil supplement currently on the market today.
+Introducing Pure Polar Shrimp Oil, the one supplement you need to promote good heart health and overall vitality.
+Made from the shells of sustainably sourced coldwater shrimp, Pure Polar contains more heart-healthy Omega-3s, and more of the powerful antioxidant “Astaxanthin”, than your typical fish oil or krill oil omega-3 supplement.

 Until the 1970s, when Inuit populations were mysteriously found to have much lower rates of blood cholesterol and heart disease than other populations, little was known about Omega-3s.
 Then ground-breaking research discovered the secret behind the Inuit’s heart health: coldwater fish such as mackerel, Arctic char, herring and tuna, as well as mollusks and crustaceans, comprised a large part of their diet.
 These fish were found to contain high levels of the long-chain omega-3 fatty acids eicosapentaenoic acid (EPA) and docosahexaenoic acid (DHA).
 Other populations who consumed a great deal of fish, such as Mediterranean countries whose people enjoyed sardines, Scandinavian countries who considered salmon a staple of their diet, and Asian countries where tuna was commonly consumed, were found to enjoy similarly low rates of heart disease and chronic inflammatory diseases.